parsonsmatt/command-pattern/input-effects.md

 Note:

 Fortunately, resolving input effects is super easy.
-You identify the input effects, and then take the as a parameter.
+You identify the input effects, and then take them as a parameter.
 In this example, we've stopped talking to the database, and now just take the object as a parameter.
 The tests just got *way* simpler.